 Persain has performed at various venues in the South West Wales area, and travelled further afield.
 In 2007, with growing numbers and a new repertoire of songs, the choir undertook its first overseas tour to Torrevieja in Spain, famous for its production of salt and for its Habaneras Choir Festival; and in October 2010 visited Cornwall, to sing in a concert at St. Austell.
 The Imerys Male Voice Choir from St. Austell returned the visit to Ammanford the next year.
 The choir has a varied concert programme throughout the year, singing at a number of concerts, weddings, harvest suppers and St. David's Day events, giving recitals to raise funds for charities and entertaining at the National Botanic Gardens of Wales, the Llandeilo Festival of the Senses and the Cenarth River Festival, as well as its Annual Concert in October and its Carols by Candlelight each Christmas.
 Choir members also enjoy a number of social occasions, holding craft fayres, dinners and visits to concerts and musical events.

 In 2009, following the resignation of conductor Catrin Williams, Persain was very fortunate to gain the services of Anne Wheldon as its new Musical Director.
-Since Anne has taken over the choir has improved steadily and enjoys an excellent reputation.
-Changes have taken place, too, regarding Persain's accompanist.
+After Anne took over the choir improved steadily and enjoys an excellent reputation.
 In 2008, David Rees, our accompanist for a number of years, graduated with a First Class Honours degree in Natural Sciences from Girton College, Cambridge, to study medicine at Swansea University.
 David left the choir in 2010 to concentrate on his medical studies and future career as a General Practitioner, and Persain was pleased to welcome as our new accompanist Catherine Morgan from Rhydyfro.
-In 2014 we were pleased to acquire the services of our Deputy Accompanist, Owen Morgan, who accompanied us when we sang in Plymouth, and this year we are delighted to welcome Tom Howell, who will be accompanying us on our visit to Enniscorthy in Ireland.
+In 2014 we were pleased to acquire the services of Owen Morgan, who accompanied us when we sang in Plymouth, and in 2016 were delighted to welcome Tom Howell, who accompanied us on our visit to Enniscorthy in Ireland.